codingforeveryone/READMEs/JavaScript/array-methods-overview.md

 arr;                  // [1, 2, 3]
 ```

 The second array manipulation method to look at is ```Array.prototype.reduce(callback[, initialValue])```.
-See the
+See this
 [definition](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/Reduce)
-for full description.
+a for full description.
 This applies a function to each value and collects the results into a new value.

 The most common example used for reduce is summing values in an array, which could work like this: